Frequently Asked Questions

 Sorry, but no!

-The only way I can guarantee consistancy in the quality of my work, is if I see it through to completion and not have un-finished work out in public.
+The only way I can guarantee consistency in the quality of my work is if I see it through to completion and to not share unfinished work.
 I do all of my post-production in-house.
 I’m spending enough time with each photograph so that I am satisfied that every single image I deliver is up to my standard.